mlpack/mlpack/doc/user/methods/decision_tree.md

  * `DecisionTree(data, datasetInfo, labels, numClasses, weights)`
  * `DecisionTree(data, datasetInfo, labels, numClasses, minimumLeafSize, minimumGainSplit, maximumDepth)`
  * `DecisionTree(data, datasetInfo, labels, numClasses, weights, minimumLeafSize, minimumGainSplit, maximumDepth)`
-   - Train on mixed categorical data.
+   - Train on mixed categorical data (optionally with instance weights).
    - If hyperparameters are not specified, default values are used.
    - `labels` should be a vector of length `data.n_cols`, containing values from `0` to `numClasses - 1` (inclusive).